 Fast forward 10 years and we found ourselves looking for a home.
 The South Side moved on and off of our prospective neighborhood list.
 But then, last spring, we had a meal at Dish Osteria and Bar in its last week of business.
 We observed an all-out love affair between Dish and its long-time patrons.
+The restaurant was going on a long hiatus, but its regulars would not let Dish go quietly.
+They gathered to share in exceptional food and company with such a spirit that it could have been their neighborly last supper.
 This neighborhood was something I wanted to be part of (again).

 I took some time to walk Carson Street on this morning, 10 months after moving day.
 Years ago, through my work here, I sometimes led architecture tours in support of Pittsburgh History & Landmarks Foundation.
 The only two words I remember from the entire script are “Look up.”
 The idea was to encourage tour goers to look to the upper stories to appreciate the Victorian architecture.
 I found myself looking up today (and sometimes down).
 Besides the lovely buildings, I saw some of my favorite murals, hand sewn “VOTE” signs at the library, and glass mosaic and pigeon footprints in what was once wet cement.
 I was delighted to notice these details by foot and to be able to say this is again my place in Pittsburgh, this time as a resident.